cs1302uga/cs1302-ce05/README.md

    $ find src
    ```

-   For each Java file that you find, fill out a table similar to the following:
+   For each Java file that you find, fill out a row in a table in your notes similar to the following:

    | Name of the Java file | Fully Qualified Name (FQN) |
    |-----------------------|----------------------------|